Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

 \section{Morphological Architecture Search (MAS)}

 ~

 We first outline some preliminaries on the convolution operation and its relationship to mathematical morphology in Sec.~\ref{sec:prelim}.
-We then outline our proposed pseudo-morphological dilation operation (Sec.~\ref{sec:layerdilation}) and the variants in (Sec.~\ref{sec:layerpresentation}).
-We then explain the architecture search algorithm that we use to integrate the operators into a neural network (Sec.~\ref{sec:NAS}).
-Finally, describe the proposed architecture backbone.
+We then outline our proposed pseudo morphological dilation operation (Sec.~\ref{sec:layerdilation}) and its variants (Sec.~\ref{sec:layerpresentation}).
+Next, we explain the architecture search algorithm that we use to integrate the operators into a neural network (Sec.~\ref{sec:NAS}).
+Finally, we describe the proposed architecture backbone.